1. It’s in low-Earth orbit

 The ISS is a government program, but it was built and is managed by private companies under contract to respective government space agencies.
 NASA has taken this one step further and started to purchase “Commercial Off-the-shelf Transportation Services” (COTS).
 This basically means is paying a firm fixed price to a company to deliver cargo to the ISS.
 This has contributed greatly to the development of two new rockets and spacecraft – Orbital’s Antares and Cygnus, and the SpaceX Falcon 9 and Dragon.

 NASA is taking this one step further by applying the same concept to the delivery of astronauts to the ISS through its Commercial Crew Program.
-Currently Boeing, SpaceX and Sierra Nevada are competing to win the contract, and as a result huge steps forward have been taken in the development of new, re-usable manned spacecraft.
+Boeing and SpaceX have been selected to transport crew to the ISS from the United States.
+As a result of the Commercial Crew Program huge steps forward have been taken in the development of new, re-usable manned spacecraft.
 These vehicles will be available for use by other space agencies and private companies.